megatops/ets2_lcd_dashboard/README.md

 - Dashboard mode:
   - Completely off when the truck engine is stopped;
-  - Brighter when parking light is on (for the daytime);
   - Dimmer when headlight is on (for night).
 - Clock mode:
   - Dimmer as night light (1:00am ~ 5:59am by default).